-He is the author of three books, the editor of an Oxford Handbook, and has published more than 70 articles, book chapters, encyclopedia entries, and book reviews in professional philosophy, neuroscience, and artificial intelligence journals.
-He has given over 200 professional talks, including invited addresses in Germany, France, England, Spain, Portugal, Greece, Norway, Sweden, Holland, Mexico, Peru, the Czech Republic, Hungary, Poland, Slovenia, and Romania.
+He is the author of four books, the editor of an Oxford Handbook, and has published more than 75 articles, book chapters, encyclopedia entries, and book reviews in professional philosophy, neuroscience, and artificial intelligence journals.
+He has given over 200 professional talks, including invited addresses in Germany, France, England, Spain, Portugal, Greece, Norway, Sweden, Holland, Mexico, Peru, the Czech Republic, Hungary, Poland, Slovenia, Romania, and Italy.
 Most recently, in October 2010 he gave three invited keynote lectures at the European Graduate School in Philosophy of Mind, Reduction, and Neuroscience, at the University of Lausanne in Lausanne, Switzerland.
 In March 2011 he gave the invited keynote lecture at the Mid-South Philosophy Conference, at the University of Memphis.
 He gave the annual Dunbar Lecture at Millsaps College (Jackson, MS) in February 2012.
 He was an invited speaker at the Interdisciplinary Symposium on Literature, Memory and Neuroscience at the Banbury Center at Cold Spring Harbor National Laboratories, Long Island, NY, in April 2012.
 He gave the first annual Donald Gustafson Memorial Lecture at the University of Cincinnati in May 2012.
 In 2013 he was an invited speaker at the International Neuroethics Conference at the University of Padua in Padua, Italy.
 In 2014 he gave the invited keynote address at Neuroscience Day at the University of Mississippi Medical Center in Jackson, an invited lecture at the Conscious thoughts and Thoughts About Consciousness conference at Ole Miss, and is scheduled to give another invited talk, at a conference on Neuroscience and Creativity, at the Banbury Center at Cold springs Harbor National Laboratories, and an invited lecture at an international conference on philosophy, neuroscience and reductionism in Tel Aviv and Jerusalem, Israel.